-It is implied by biologically reductionistic explanations of “brain sickness” that people lack the ability to make their own decisions or exert control over their own behavior.
+It is implied by biologically reductionistic explanations of “brain sickness” that people cannot make their own decisions or exert control over their behavior.

 This tactic is designed to elicit empathy, but it fails miserably.

-According to research, mental illness is stigmatized more by biological explanations than other
+According to research, mental illness is stigmatized more by biological explanations than by other

 A “multi-level problem” is one that “requires multiple levels of analysis.”

 For example, less of a personalized perspective and greater attention to communal support, according to this concept.